 85 days from Bluff to Ships Cove sort of on Te Araroa,

 Tramping is a great way to experience the New Zealand landscape.
 Sure you can rip through the Great Walks but, maybe, that can wait until you turn 70.
-If you are keen to really experience the New Zealand backcountry, to have a trip to remember the rest of your life, you can get off the Great Walks, ie, overcrowded trails, into the lesser travelled parts that still have a decent level of amenity.
-More of a challenge.
+If you are keen to really experience the New Zealand backcountry, to have a trip to remember the rest of your life, you can get off the Great Walks, ie, overcrowded and manicured trails, into the lesser travelled parts that still have a decent level of amenity.
+More of a challenge, both physically and mentally.

-In an island as big as the South Island there are plenty of tracks to explore that hack through massively scenic territory and have the benefit of plenty of solitude.
+An island as big as the South Island has plenty of tracks to explore that hack through massively scenic territory and have the benefit of plenty of solitude.

 Maybe this website might just inspire you to get out there yourself.
 There’s a massive swathe of exciting terrain to explore.

 And a heap of fun on your own Little Adventure.

 Here’s a few random articles to get you started.
 This website has over 1500 informative pages to choose from . . .